 The Recovery Library holds our extensive knowledge bank of videos, audio recordings and articles about affairs, infidelity and healing.
 Monthly membership also gives you access to our anonymous forums, as well as the opportunity to have Rick answer your specific questions each week.

-Held outside Austin, Texas, our Emergency Marital Seminars (EMS) put you and your spouse in the company of several other couples who have also experienced infidelity.
+Held outside Austin, Texas, our Emergency Marital Seminar (EMS) put you and your spouse in the company of several other couples who have also experienced infidelity.
 Led by infidelity professionals, our seminars create a safe place for you to talk about what has happened and figure out a plan for healing.

 Step 4: